Ever tried to register a domain and hit a wall you didn’t see coming?

 Keep a “Best‑Fit” List

-make use of Local Registrars for ccTLDs
+use Local Registrars for ccTLDs

 Document Every Decision